yalmalaq/parameters/README.md

 # System and Parallel Applications Parameters
-In this work, we explored the external parameters (system parameters) and internal parameters(application parameters).
+In this work, we explored application-level parameters tuning of parallel applications, our example of app is pipeline